Tennis legend, Evonne Goolagong Cawley, shared challenges and learnings with students at the 2020 NIBSS.

 - display a genuine interest in studying at University.

-Participants will be required to provide proof of Aboriginality upon applying and have a recommendation letter from a current teacher.
+Participants provide proof of Aboriginality upon applying and have a recommendation letter from a current teacher.

-The Summer School in Melbourne, Victoria will run from Saturday 18 January until the 25 January 2020.
-You will stay at the Trinity College residential school at the University of Melbourne’s Parkville campus.
+The 2020 Summer School in Melbourne, Victoria ran from 19 January to 24 January 2020.
+Students stayed at the Trinity College residential school at the University of Melbourne’s Parkville campus.

 Raymond Tilmouth first came to Melbourne as part of the National Indigenous Business Summer School.